sy2002/QNICE-FPGA/doc/VGA_Features.md

 ### Palette RAM
 The Palette RAM is used when in 16-colour modes (both text and hi-res graphics).
-The Palette RAM has a size of 32 kw.
+The Palette RAM has a size of 32 words.
 This corresponds to two different palettes.

-* The address 0x00 - 0x0F is used for the foreground palette (when in text mode and in hi-res graphics mode).
+* The addresses 0x00 - 0x0F are used for the foreground palette (when in text mode and in hi-res graphics mode).
-* The address 0x10 - 0x1F is used for the background palette (when in text mode).
+* The addresses 0x10 - 0x1F are used for the background palette (when in text mode).

 The Palette RAM must be initialized in software.